Jump to:

 The biomechanical factors associated with ITBS are noted to be similar to those associated with patellofemoral pain syndrome.
 Particularly in runners, these disorders may be seen concurrently.
 In addition, uncorrected mechanics may predispose athletes to other injuries up and down the kinetic chain.

-Of note also are proximal ITB issues, also referred to as an external snapping hip.
+Of note, proximal ITB issues may also occur, such as an external snapping hip.
 This involves snapping of the posterior border of the ITB at the level of the greater trochanter of the hip.
-As shown in a small study of 7 cases of painful external snapping hip, this can be evaluated dynamically by ultrasound 19 and most often is treated conservatively.
+As shown in a small study of 7 cases of painful external snapping hip, this can be evaluated dynamically by ultrasound and most often is treated conservatively.17

 Essentials of Assessment